Casqade/FA-18E_SH_patch/README.md

 and retail version with Albanian Campaign DLC installed and NoCD applied (Fun fact: Steam version is distributed with NoCD, I bet the same goes for GOG version).
-Unfortunately, I don't own GOG version to check the hash, so if you own it, please report whether this patch works for you.
+Unfortunately, I don't own GOG version to check the hash, so if you happen to have it, please report whether this patch works for you.

 ## Usage: